 The doctor may raise a repeat prescription for medication you need to take regularly.
-To order more medication, please hand the white slip into reception at least 48 working hours before you need to take it to the chemist.
-(The chemist may also need some time to order your medication into the dispensary.)
-Some chemists offer a repeat prescription service where they pick up the prescription from the surgery so you can collect your medication from them, rather than returning to the surgery.
-We also accept requests by post and fax or online but not over the telephone as this increases the risk of mistakes being made.
+To order more medication, please submit your request maximum of 1 week before prescription is due and at least 72 working hours before collecting your prescription from the surgery or your chosen chemist.
+We accept requests by post or online but not over the telephone as this increases the risk of mistakes being made.
 We can post prescriptions to you if you provide a stamped addressed envelope.
-There are chemists locally that deliver to housebound patients by special arrangements: please ask at reception for details.

 If you pay for your prescriptions and are on several different medications, it may be more cost effective to buy a pre-payment certificate.
 Ask your local pharmacy for an application form.

 Why is the medication I want to order not on my repeat slip?